rocha-felipeferreira/paper-lider-reg-brasil-mex/README.md

 ## O Exercício da Liderança Regional: Um Balanço Preliminar a partir das Opiniões de Brasileiros e Mexicanos
-**(English title) The exercise of regional leadership: a preliminary assessment using brazilian and mexican opinions)**
+**The exercise of regional leadership: a preliminary assessment using brazilian and mexican opinions)**

 **By: Felipe Rocha**